Distance by de-correlation: Computing distance with heterogeneous grid cells: Discussion

-In this work, we hypothesize that heterogeneity of grid properties, within a grid module, generates distance dependent de-correlation of population activity (Fig. \ref{fig:schematic}), enabling simple decoding of distance.
+In this work, we hypothesize that heterogeneity of grid properties, within a grid module, generates monotonic distance dependent de-correlation of population activity (Fig. \ref{fig:schematic}), enabling simple decoding of distance.
+Analyzing populations of distance-tuned MEC neurons recorded in mice running along 1D environments, we find that such a decay of population correlation with distance can exist (Fig. \ref{fig:1D_distance_coding_Campbell_data}B, D).
 We develop a theory for the effect heterogeneity in grid spacing has on population vector correlation, as a function of distance, in one-dimension, which predicts a trade-off between the range over which the de-correlation occurs (maximized by increasing $\lambda$ or decreasing $\sigma_\lambda$) and the distinguishability between different locations (maximized by decreasing $\lambda$ or increasing $\sigma_\lambda$).
-Numerical simulations support the presence of such a trade-off in both 1D (Fig. \ref{fig:1D_distance_coding}) and 2D (Fig. \ref{fig:2D_distance_coding}), where variability in grid orientation further influences how the de-correlation occurs.
+Numerical simulations support the presence of such a trade-off in both 1D (Fig. \ref{fig:1D_distance_coding}) and 2D (Fig. \ref{fig:2D_distance_coding_all_distance}), where variability in grid orientation further influences how the de-correlation occurs.
 These results provide new insight on why the observed range of grid properties, within a given module, is relatively limited.
-In particular, optimally encoding distance requires balancing both range and distinguishability, pushing the optimal $\sigma_\lambda$ and $\sigma_\theta$ towards small (but not too small) values.
-Such small variability is not optimal for encoding local spatial position, the previously suggested role for grid heterogeneity \cite{redman2024robust}, as increasing variability only improves accuracy.
+In particular, encoding distance requires balancing both range and distinguishability, constraining $\sigma_\lambda$ and $\sigma_\theta$ towards small (but not too small) values.
+Such small variability is not optimal for encoding local spatial position, the previously suggested role for grid heterogeneity \cite{redman2025robust}, as increasing variability only improves accuracy.
+This distance information at integer multiples of the grid spacing can be encoded by the firing rate downstream neurons that receive inputs from grid cells with similar grid phase and that apply a threshold based on the percent of grid cells that should be maximally active (Fig. \ref{fig:1D-rate_based_distance_model}).
+Different thresholds lead to different trade-offs between specificity and range of distances that can be encoded.

-Importantly, we find that decoding distance from de-correlation is not easily viable when considering grid cell activity from multiple modules.
-This is due to the quasi-periodic relationship in grid spacing between grid modules \cite{stensola2012entorhinal}, leading to a non-monotonic relationship between population vector correlation and distance (Fig. \ref{fig:1D_distance_coding}).
-This lack of order becomes increasingly clear when considering grid cells in 2D, as the grid orientation of each module is independent and not generally aligned \cite{stensola2012entorhinal}.
-Thus, unlike local spatial coding -- where considering activity of grid cells from multiple grid modules improves the fidelity of the code \cite{fiete2008grid, mathis2012optimal, wei2015principle, stemmler2015connecting, redman2024robust} -- distance coding is particularly enabled when considering activity only from a single grid module with non-zero grid property variability.